nimajneBG/Pop-up-Library/README.md

 # Vanilla JS and CSS Popup libary

-This is a simple "vanilla" JS CSS Popup libary, you don't need special HTML it is pure JS and CSS.
+This is a simple "vanilla" JS and CSS Popup libary, you don't need special HTML it is pure JS and CSS.

 ## Using: